Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_zombie_thrall_convert_chance            1.0     // The chance that a zombie thrall (e.g. non-prime zombie) will convert other players who are killed by their claws to be zombies as well.
 Set to 0 to disable ttt_zombie_friendly_fire                    2       // How to handle friendly fire damage between zombies.
 0 - Do nothing.
 1 - Reflect the damage back to the attacker.
-2 - Negate the damage. ttt_zombie_respawn_block_win                0       // Whether a player respawning as a zombie blocks the round from ending, allowing them to join the winning team ttt_zombie_can_see_jesters                  1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to zombies ttt_zombie_update_scoreboard                1       // Whether the zombies show dead players as missing in action
+2 - Negate the damage. ttt_zombie_respawn_block_win                0       // Whether a player respawning as a zombie blocks the round from ending, allowing them to join the winning team ttt_zombie_can_see_jesters                  1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to zombies (Only applies if ttt_zombie_is_monster and ttt_zombie_is_traitor are not enabled) ttt_zombie_update_scoreboard                1       // Whether the zombies show dead players as missing in action (Only applies if ttt_zombie_is_monster and ttt_zombie_is_traitor are not enabled)

 // Mad Scientist
-ttt_madscientist_is_monster                 0       // Whether the mad scientist should be treated as a member of the monster team (rather than the independent team) ttt_madscientist_device_time                4       // The amount of time (in seconds) the mad scientist's device takes to use ttt_madscientist_respawn_enable             0       // Whether the mad scientist should respawn as a zombie when they are killed ttt_madscientist_can_see_jesters            1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the mad scientist ttt_madscientist_update_scoreboard          1       // Whether the mad scientist shows dead players as missing in action
+ttt_madscientist_is_monster                 0       // Whether the mad scientist should be treated as a member of the monster team (rather than the independent team) ttt_madscientist_device_time                4       // The amount of time (in seconds) the mad scientist's device takes to use ttt_madscientist_respawn_enable             0       // Whether the mad scientist should respawn as a zombie when they are killed ttt_madscientist_can_see_jesters            1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the mad scientist (Only applies if ttt_madscientist_is_monster is not enabled) ttt_madscientist_update_scoreboard          1       // Whether the mad scientist shows dead players as missing in action (Only applies if ttt_madscientist_is_monster is not enabled)

 // Shadow
 ttt_shadow_start_timer                      30      // How much time (in seconds) the shadow has to find their target at the start of the round